-The table below summarizes the expected maturity profile of the non-derivative financial assets and financial liabilities of the Company is remaining contractual obligations.
-Individual amounts are in first case calculated on the basis of undiscounted cash flow method and in second case the accounting values are reported in groups according to residual value until maturity of each instruments.

-For insurance contracts liabilities and reinsurance assets, maturity profiles are determined based on estimated timing of net cash outflows from the recognised insurance liabilities.
+The table below summarizes the expected maturity profile of the non-derivative financial assets and financial liabilities and remaining contractual obligations of the Company.
+Individual amounts are in first case calculated on the basis of the undiscounted cash flow method and in the second case the accounting values are reported in groups according to residual value until the maturity of each instrument.
+For insurance contracts liabilities and reinsurance assets, maturity profiles are determined based on the estimated timing of net cash outflows from the recognized insurance liabilities.
 Unearned premiums and the reinsurers' share of unearned premiums have been included in the 'up to one year' column.

-The Company maintains a portfolio of highly liquid assets that could be realized in case of unexpected cash flow fluctuation.
+The Company maintains a portfolio of highly liquid assets that could be realized in the case of unexpected cash flow fluctuations.